bootlin/training-materials/slides/security-hw-sec-barriers/trustzone.typ

   - Trusted Firmware A (for the Application profile), or
     #link("https://www.trustedfirmware.org/projects/tf-a")[TF-A]

-  - Trusted Firmware M (for the Microcontroler profile)
+  - Trusted Firmware M (for the Microcontroller profile)
     #link("https://www.trustedfirmware.org/projects/tf-m")[TF-M]

 - There is now a Rust implementation of TF-A called Rusted Firmware A